Do you want to know what foods Czech families eat at Christmas? Which customs are associated with the Christmas Eve dinner?

 Strudel is a Czech favorite, its history reaches way back when the Czech lands still formed a part of Austria-Hungary.
 Strudel reached the Czech lands from famous coffee houses of the Austrian capital, Vienna.

 Instead of strudel, you can also put up a plate with Czech Christmas cookies (vánoční cukroví).

 Another typical Czech Christmas dessert is the Christmas bread(vánočka).

-Christmas Customs and Traditions in The Czech republic
+Czech Christmas Customs and Traditions

-According to the ancient traditions, Czechs should fast on 24th December until the first star appears on the sky.
+According to the ancient traditions, Czechs should fast on 24th December until the first star appears in the sky.
 Who manages to do that sees the so-called Golden Piglet (zlaté prasátko), which will grant him luck and money for the next year.

 People put notes and coins under their plates at the Christmas dinner.
 They believe that the money will grant them plenty and luck for the next year.